Last modified: April 29, 2022, 11:58 a.m.

-An overview of the bionomics of this species can be found on the the Butterflies in the Benelux website
+An overview of the bionomics of this species can be found on the Butterflies in the Benelux website.

 The adults fly in one generation, from the end of March till the beginning of June, sometimes until early July in the highest parts of Belgium.
 The flight period is very weather dependent.